The spectrum of the Poincar{\'e} operator in an ellipsoid: Ray dynamics

 \section{Ray dynamics}

 As usual the classical (ray) dynamics gives a good way to approach the eigenmodes of large degrees.
-Hence, we show below a ``classical version'' of Theorem \ref{theo:A}.
+Hence, we show below a "classical version" of Theorem \ref{theo:A}.

-We define the ray dynamics associated to the Poincaré operator.
-We consider the Hamiltonians $\pm \Lambda _1(\xi )$ defined in Section \ref{sec:B}.
+We define the ray dynamics associated with the Poincar\'e operator.
+We consider the Hamiltonians $\pm \Lambda_1(\xi)$ defined in Section \ref{sec:B}.
 The trajectories inside $B$ are lines because the Hamiltonians are independent of $x$.
-There is a reflexion when a trajectory hits the boundary; we re-start there with the Hamiltonian field associated to opposite eigenvalue.
-The law of reflexion is not trivial.
-Let us consider, at energy $\gl$, the dispersion relation $\Sigma $ that is obtained as the zero set of the determinant of the symbol of $P-\gl$: we have $\Sigma = \{ \gl \| \xi \|^2 -\go \xi_3^2 = 0 \}$.
+There is a reflection when a trajectory hits the boundary; we re-start there with the Hamiltonian field associated with the opposite eigenvalue.
+The law of reflection is not trivial.
+Let us consider, at energy $\gl$, the dispersion relation $\Sigma$ that is obtained as the zero set of the determinant of the symbol of $P-\gl$: we have $\Sigma = \{ \gl \lVert \xi \rVert^2 -\go \xi_3^2 = 0 \}$.
 We assume that a trajectory $(x_-(t),\xi_-)$ of the Hamiltonian $\Lambda _1$ hits the boundary at the point $m$ with the normal $\vec{n}$ to it.
 Then, the reflected trajectory is $(x_+(t),\xi_+)$ where $\xi_+ $ is determined by $\xi_+\ne \xi_-$, $\xi_+ \in \Sigma $ and $(\xi_+-\xi_-)(\vec{n})=0$ (recall that the $\xi$'s are linear forms on $\R^3$).
 The commutation of $P$ and $L$ implies the fact that the Poisson bracket of their principal symbols vanishes.
 Hence, $\gs (L)$ is a first integral of the motion.
-On the other hand, the dispersion relation implies that $|\xi_3|/\| \xi \|$ is a constant along each trajectory.
-This fact can be proved directly using the law of reflexion we have just described.
+On the other hand, the dispersion relation implies that $|\xi_3| / \lVert \xi \rVert$ is a constant along each trajectory.
+This fact can be proved directly using the law of reflection we have just described.
 This proves that the classical ray dynamics admits a constant of motion.
-If we were in dimension $2$, we would have an integable Hamiltonian system.
+If we were in dimension $2$, we would have an integrable Hamiltonian system.